This tutorial will show you how to type or enter the Apple logo on your Mac, iPhone, iPad, Apple TV, Windows PC, and any web browser.

 Here’s how to enter the Apple logo with your devices.

-To type the Apple symbol on your Mac, use the following keystroke combo:
+To type the Apple symbol on your Mac, hold the Option + Shift + K keys at the same time.

-International users who rely on world keyboards that feature keyboard layouts that are different from the standard US QWERTY keyboard can add the US English layout via the Keyboard preference pane, then switch to it before entering the Apple logo symbol.
+International users who rely on world keyboards with different layouts than the standard US QWERTY keyboard or one of the above keyboards can add the US English layout via the Keyboard preference pane and switch to it in order to enter the Apple logo symbol.
+To do this, go to System Preferences > Keyboard > Input Sources > plus button and add English US keyboard.

 As a more elegant solution, create a custom text replacement as outlined further below.